Central Catholic Library

 The Central Catholic Library (Leabharlann an Chreidimh) is a library located in Dublin, Ireland.
 It was founded by Fr.
-Stephen Brown, SJ on 25 June 1922 with the goal of helping the laity to educate themselves.
-It is a voluntary subscription library (one of two remaining subscription libraries remaining on the island of Ireland) and is open to visitors five days a week.
-It has a lending section, a reference section and several collections stored in different parts of the building.
+Stephen Brown, SJ on 25 June 1922 with the purpose of facilitating the laity to educate themselves on all Catholic matters.
+It is a voluntary subscription library (one of two remaining subscription libraries remaining on the island of Ireland) and is open to visitors and members two and a half days per week.
+It has a lending section, a reference/reading section and several collections over several floors of the building.
 It is located at 74 Merrion Square, Dublin 2.